Hadrian767-UT/UT-mobile-basetools/PORTING.md

 ![Adobe Express - Screen_Recording_20260108_081513_MT Manager](https://github.com/user-attachments/assets/d6121802-351d-4028-9c00-9d88003bb187)

-**IMPORTANT THINS THAT I FORGOT TO MENTION:** When you are cloning the APK, make sure that the option **Use old cloning method** is enabled!
+**IMPORTANT THING THAT I FORGOT TO MENTION:** When you are cloning the APK, make sure that the option **Use old cloning method** is enabled!

 If u don't make this, your APK will crash when u run it (there's a way to correct it with the option disabled, but enable it is better)